-Five years after King Sigurd's death remarkable occurrences took place in Konungahella [1135].
+Five years after King Sigurd's death remarkable occurrences took place in Konungahella (1135).
 Guthorm, a son of Harald Fletter, and Sæmund Husfreyja, were at that time the king's officers there.
-Sæmund was married to Ingibjorg, a daughter of the priest Andres Brunson.
-Their sons were Paul Flip and Sæmund's natural son was called Gunne Fis.
-Asmund.
-Andres Brunson was a very remarkable man, who carried on divine service in the Cross His wife was called Solveig.
-Jon Loptchurch. son, who was then eleven years old, was in their house to be fostered and educated.
+Sæmund was married to Ingebjorg, a daughter of the priest Andres Brunson.
+Their sons were Paul Flip and Gunne Fis.
+Sæmund's natural son was called Asmund.
+Andres Brunson was a very remarkable man, who carried on divine service in the Cross church.
+His wife1 was called Solveig.
+Jon Loptson, who was then eleven years old, was in their house to be fostered and educated.
 The priest Lopt Sæmundson.
 Jon's father, was also in the town at that time.
 The priest Andres and Solveig had a daughter by name Helga, who was Einar's wife.
 It happened now in Konungahella, the next Sunday night after Easter week, that there was a great noise in the streets through the whole town as if the king was going through with all his court-men.
-The dogs were so affected that nobody could hold them, but they slipped loose; and when they came out they ran mad, biting all that came in their way, people and cattle.
+The dogs were so 1The Catholic priests appear to have had wives at that time in Norway, and celibacy to have been confined to the monks.-L. affected that nobody could hold them, but they slipped loose; and when they came out they ran mad, biting all that came in their way, people and cattle.
 All who were bitten by them till the blood came turned raging mad; and pregnant women were taken in labour prematurely, and became mad.
 From Easter to Ascension-day, these portentous circumstances took place almost every night.
 People were dreadfully alarmed at these wonders; and many made themselves ready to remove, sold their houses, and went out to the country districts, or to other towns.
 The most intelligent men looked upon it as something extremely remarkable; were in dread of it; and said, as it proved to be, that it was an omen of important events which had not yet taken place.
 And the priest Andres, on Whit Sunday, made a long and excellent speech, and turned the conclusion of it to the distressing situation of the townspeople; telling them to muster courage, and not lay waste their excellent town by deserting it, but rather to take the utmost care in all things, and use the greatest foresight against all dangers, as of fire or the enemy, and to pray to God to have mercy on them.
+10.-THE RISE OF WAR IN KONUNGAHELLA.